 For some people, self-sabotage is triggered by an internal critical voice—a voice that says things like, “You’re not good enough” or “You don’t deserve this.”
 For others, it might show up as feelings of anxiety, insecurity, or even a physical sense of dread when they’re faced with opportunities for growth.
 And sometimes, we don’t even know what’s holding us back; we just feel stuck, as though no matter how hard we try, we’re spinning our wheels.

 Self-sabotage creates a barrier between us and our happiness.
 It keeps us from feeling comfortable, confident, and content in our lives.
-And the more we engage in it, the more it feeds into insecurities and undermines our self-esteem.
+The more we engage in it, the more it feeds into insecurities and undermines our self-esteem—a cycle that therapy in South Bay can help break.

-It’s important to understand that self-sabotage doesn’t happen in a vacuum.
+IIt’s important to understand that self-sabotage doesn’t happen in a vacuum.
 Often, there are deeper reasons—rooted in our past experiences, emotions, or beliefs—that drive this behavior.
 When we look at these underlying causes, we can begin to unravel why we’re holding ourselves back and start to make changes.
+Many people explore these patterns through individual therapy in Hermosa Beach or therapy in South Bay, finding ways to break free from these cycles.
 Here are a few common reasons why we might self-sabotage:

 LOW SELF-ESTEEM